mikolajkania/genetic-ranker/README.md

 Secondly, genetic algorithms are able to *preserve solutions that are promising*, even without actual understanding of a problem.
 Better species (individuals) will be kept and be an ancestors for even better ones.

-Thirdly, due to mutation & crossover parts, algorithms *adds a bit of randomness to the process*.
+Thirdly, due to mutation & crossover parts, algorithm *adds a bit of randomness to the process*.
 It may help to find the best answer even if actual is good.

 More on that, again, [here](http://itblues.pl/).